 ABW gives our Year 10 students a greater understanding of business, as they take over and run their own simulated company, making all the management decisions necessary for the successful operation of their business in a competitive marketplace.
 Working in teams, they make corporate decisions that have real world outcomes, whilst dealing with the full complexities of business operations.
 Students develop an understanding of finance and business strategy, marketing, operations and managing the broad range of business resources and, especially, their human resources.

-Chess Club

-Welcome to the Glenwood Chess Club, where strategic minds converge for exhilarating game play!
+Chess Club Welcome to the Glenwood Chess Club, where strategic minds converge for exhilarating game play!
 Join us every Monday and Tuesday at the library for thrilling matches and camaraderie.
 Experience the thrill of challenging opponents whose impressive standards of play elevate the game to new heights.
 Whether you're a seasoned grandmaster or just starting your chess journey, our club offers a welcoming environment for players of all levels.
 Prepare to engage in intellectually stimulating battles while forging lasting friendships.
 Come discover why our gatherings are not only competitive but also incredibly enjoyable.
 Unleash your inner tactician and join us at the Glenwood Chess Club today!

-Choir and Band

-Glenwood High School's Choir and Band are where the musical talents of our singers and instrumentalists can excel in a dynamic and supportive environment.
+Choir and Band Glenwood High School's Choir and Band are where the musical talents of our singers and instrumentalists can excel in a dynamic and supportive environment.
 Both ensembles are conducted by Mr Herne and are open to all students who wish to be involved.
 Rehearsals are held during lunch times or after school.
 Repertoire includes a mixture of popular, musical theatre, film and traditional styles.

-Dance Ensembles

-The Glenwood High School Dance Company is an extracurricular activity that students can audition for at the beginning of each year.
+Dance Ensembles The Glenwood High School Dance Company is an extracurricular activity that students can audition for at the beginning of each year.
 Several ensemble groups are run including Lyrical, Contemporary, Ballet, Jazz, Musical & HSC Dance.
 The opportunity to audition is open to all students and they are encouraged to participate, regardless of experience or expertise.
-The students strive in the teamwork and structured environment, where all students work towards routines and dances by our teacher quest and choreographers.
-Glenwood High School Dance Company is celebrated throughout Sydney region, performing and representing the school at Synergy Dance Festival, In The Spotlight Dance Festival, State Dance Festival, Australian Dance and Australian Dance Festival where the company the prestigious was awarded with 'Most Effective Choreography' trophy.
+The students strive in the teamwork and structured environment, where all students work towards routines and dances by our teacher and choreographers.
+Glenwood High School Dance Company is celebrated throughout Sydney region, performing and representing the school at Synergy Dance Festival, In The Spotlight Dance Festival, State Dance Festival, Australian Dance and Australian Dance Festival where the company the prestigious was awarded with 'Most Choreography' trophy.

 This Company thrives on the three values of our school and establishes a respectful environment where all students showcase their talents, whilst also developing themselves professionally and personally.
 They attend before and after school rehearsals, showcasing their readiness for learning and supporting each other to become the best version of themselves.
 GHSDC alumni have also returned to assist in the company showcasing the positive impact and overall commitment the students have given.
 All students are responsible leaders within the school community often noting their experience in Dance as being of vital input into their development.
+Debating Debating has been a staple at Glenwood High School since its opening in 2005, and its strict rules of conduct and sophisticated arguing techniques call for and develop a high level of academic rigour amongst its participants.
+Glenwood students participate in inter-class debating in their junior classes as they begin to hone their confidence, master skills of persuasion and demonstrate their knowledge of international, national and local current affairs.
+Students with the skills, interest and enthusiasm are encouraged to compete against other schools in inter-school debating competitions.